 Proposed Revised Eligibility Criteria

-The Acting Secretary of the Army announced today proposed changes to eligibility criteria at Arlington National Cemetery.
-This begins the process for the federal government to prepare for the public rulemaking process which includes public feedback to the proposed changes.
+On September 25, 2019, the Acting Secretary of the Army announced proposed changes to eligibility criteria at Arlington National Cemetery.
+This began the process for the federal government to prepare for the public rule making process which includes public feedback to the proposed changes.

 The nation’s premiere military cemetery is at a critical crossroads in its history.
 Nearly all of the 22 million living armed forces members and veterans are eligible for less than 95,000 remaining burial spaces within these hallowed grounds.